Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 What Is an Online Course?

-An online course is an educational program delivered over the internet.
-This allows learners worldwide to access these programs through an online training platform, such as a learning management system (LMS).
+An online course is an educational or training program delivered over the internet.
+This enables learners worldwide to access and complete these programs through an online training platform, such as a learning management system (LMS).

-Online courses can cover a wide range of topics and can be designed for various levels of learners, from beginners to professionals.
+Online courses may contain a series of lessons or modules and they can be designed for various levels of learners, from beginners to professionals.

 There are many reasons to create an online course.
-It offers several benefits to individuals or businesses that are using it for different purposes.
-So, we’ve segregated the benefits into three broad categories based on who creates it and why.
+It offers several benefits to individuals and businesses that are using it for different purposes.
+So, we’ve segregated the benefits into three broad categories based on who creates the courses and why.

-- Potentially gain more customers or clients by educating them on industry-related trends.
+- Potentially gain more customers or clients by educating them on your products and industry trends.

 - You can sell courses and increase revenue streams as an additional source of income.